-By speaking at a Council or Committee Meeting members of the public consent to their voice and personal information (including name and address) being recorded and publicly available on Council's website.
+By addressing and/or listening to a Council or Committee meeting, members of the public consent to their voice and personal information (including name and address) being recorded and publicly available on Council's website.

 Accordingly, please ensure your address to Council is respectful and that you use appropriate language and refrain from making any defamatory statements or discriminatory comments.